November 24, 2020 by Carol Higgins

-Deepa Sharma, D.O., a family medicine physician with Baptist Health Primary Care, stresses that patients need to establish a good rapport with their doctors and support staff and commit themselves to lifestyle changes to avoid chronic diseased tied to being overweight or obese.
+Dr. Vallejo stresses that patients need to establish a good rapport with their doctors and support staff and commit themselves to lifestyle changes to avoid chronic disease tied to being overweight or obese.

-“You have to be willing and able to accept whatever the results … that they’re might be a risk for diabetes, or high cholesterol or heart disease, or high blood pressure … and be willing to want to make a change,” says Dr. Sharma.
+“You have to be willing and able to accept whatever the results … that there might be a risk for diabetes, or high cholesterol or heart disease, or high blood pressure … and be willing to want to make a change,” she says.

 Individuals who are overweight and obese are at increased risk for many diseases, including the following listed by the CDC:

 - Dyslipidemia (for example, high LDL cholesterol, low HDL cholesterol, or high levels of triglycerides)

 - Gallbladder disease

 - Sleep apnea and respiratory problems